Murders of Harry and Megan Tooze: Subsequent investigations

+On 26 July 2023, the 30th anniversary of the murders, South Wales Police launched a forensic review of the case.

 John Cooper investigated

 After serial killer burglar John Cooper's convictions in 2011 for the double shotgun murders of couples in Pembrokeshire in the 1980s, it was revealed that detectives were investigating whether there was any "connectivity" between Cooper and the Tooze murders.
 Some similarities with Cooper's known murders were noted, including the fact that both victims were shot at close range and attempts were made to hide their bodies.
 Cooper always used a shotgun in his known crimes.
 It was also observed that there are very few double shotgun murders nationally, and that Cooper was already known to have committed two double shotgun murders.
-In 2011, the year Cooper was convicted, the Tooze case was subsequently re-examined by police, but no evidence was found to conclusively link him to the case.
+In 2011, the year Cooper was convicted, the Tooze case was re-examined by police, but no evidence was found to conclusively link him to the case.
 Harry and Megan would not have known Cooper, and so the theory would not explain why the best china was laid out as if a guest had arrived.
 Cooper also stole from his victims, and nothing was found stolen from the farm.
 Police also found that Cooper was not familiar with the Llanharry area, although he once attended a hospital appointment in Bridgend that year.
 Cooper's modus operandi was to target areas he knew well, with all his crimes being committed in the general area he lived in, in Pembrokeshire, and also always shot his victims face-on, unlike in the Tooze murders.
 Jones' lawyer insisted that Cooper was a better suspect than Jones.

-Lasting notoriety
+Aftermath

 The Tooze murders remain some of Wales' most notorious unsolved murders.
 The killing was particularly shocking to locals in the area, as it was a community that had only seen one reported break-in over the preceding 60 years.
 The murder promoted fears at the time that a serial killer was at large.

 In 1999, Jones met up with Eddie Browning, the man convicted and then controversially freed of the murder of Marie Wilks in 1988.

 In 2009, the murders were investigated in a chapter of Vanessa Howard's book Britain's Ten Most Wanted: The Truth Behind The Most Shocking Unsolved Murders.

 In early 2021 the Tooze murders returned to the news after the airing of The Pembrokeshire Murders series on ITV, which dramatized the investigation that led to serial killer John Cooper finally being apprehended.
 It was noted in several news outlets that he had once been linked to the Tooze murders.

-In April 2021, the murders were the subject of an official Crime+ Investigation podcast, as part of their podcast series spin-off from their documentary series Murdertown.
+In April 2021, the murders were the subject of a Crime+ Investigation podcast, as part of their podcast series spin-off from their documentary series Murdertown.
 The episode was titled The Llanharry Murders: South Wales.